Chapter 16.21

 16.21.050 Minor Land Divisions—Requirements.

-16.21.060 Parcel Maps—Five-Acre Minimum Lot Size Requirement.
+16.21.060 Parcel Maps—Five (5) Acre Minimum Lot Size Requirement.

 B. As used in this section, the term “improvement” does not refer to required monuments.

-C. On parcel maps of five (5) acre lot size or more, this note shall be placed: “Further division of this property to lot sizes below five (5) acres will require standard improvements be completed as a condition of approval.
-The improvements will include, but not be limited to, providing access, installation of water mains, appurtenances and fire hydrants, and conformance to City of Santa Clarita development standards.”
+Further division of this property to lot sizes below five (5) acres will require standard improvements be completed as a condition of approval.
+The improvements will include, but not be limited to, providing access, installation of water mains, appurtenances and fire hydrants, and conformance to City development standards.

 16.21.070 Road Improvements.

 A. All road improvements, including drainage structures incidental thereto and including two (2) foot cement concrete gutters wherever cement concrete curb is required, shall be installed to a grade approved by the City Engineer.
-Plans, profiles and specifications for such improvements shall be furnished to the City Engineer no later than the time of submitting the final or parcel map to the City Engineer for checking, and such plans, profiles and specifications shall be subject to the approval of the City Engineer before any such map shall be approved or certified.
+Plans, profiles and specifications for such improvements shall be furnished to the City Engineer no later than the time of submitting the final or final parcel map to the City Engineer for checking, and such plans, profiles and specifications shall be subject to the approval of the City Engineer before any such map shall be approved or certified.
 Such plans, profiles and improvements shall be in accordance with the standards of the City, as adopted by the Council.

 1. The developer is responsible for refurbishing the half section of pavement along the frontage of the development to the satisfaction of the City Engineer.